-Treatment for neck and back pain attributed to spinal problems normally begins with non-invasive treatment.
+Treatment for neck and back pain attributed to spinal problems normally begins with noninvasive therapy.
 Bed rest, physical therapy, the application of hot or cold compresses and medication to reduce pain and inflammation frequently have positive results if observed diligently and over time will enable many spinal conditions to heal.
-If your spine problems do not improve or are too severe to be improved by conservative treatments, Laser Spine Institute makes use of some of the most advanced technologies available with our minimally invasive spine surgery which treats neck and back pain.
+If your spine problems do not improve or are too severe to be improved by conservative treatments, Laser Spine Institute makes use of minimally invasive technology to provide patients with lasting relief from neck and back pain.

 Minimally invasive technology